 White Eggplant….Who Knew?

-We had these delicious slices for supper last night along with an easy handmade dipping sauce.
-Of course, we had the white eggplant as a side dish along with green beans, stewed potatoes, cream corn, sliced tomatoes, hot cornbread, and iced tea.
+We enjoyed these crispy white eggplant slices for supper last night, paired with a quick homemade dipping sauce.
+Of course, in true Southern style, they were just one part of the meal—we served them alongside green beans, stewed potatoes, creamed corn, sliced tomatoes, hot cornbread, and a tall glass of iced tea.

 What you’ll love about white eggplant: